-William A. Streff, Jr. is of counsel in the Chicago office of Kirkland & Ellis.
-He concentrates in intellectual property litigation, transactions (including international strategic alliances) and counseling.
-He represents companies involved in the litigation, acquisition, development and licensing of computer hardware, firmware, software and systems; semiconductor processing technology; semiconductor circuitry, including DRAM's and MPU's; telecommunications, networks, satellite and cable communications systems; high definition and satellite television systems, digitally controlled fuel systems and related products and services.
+William A. Streff, Jr. was a partner in the Chicago office of Kirkland & Ellis.
+He concentrated in intellectual property litigation, transactions (including international strategic alliances) and counseling.
+He represented companies involved in the litigation, acquisition, development and licensing of computer hardware, firmware, software and systems; semiconductor processing technology; semiconductor circuitry, including DRAM's and MPU's; telecommunications, networks, satellite and cable communications systems; high definition and satellite television systems, digitally controlled fuel systems and related products and services.

 He received a Bachelor of Science Degree in Mechanical Engineering and Astronautical Sciences from Northwestern University and graduated cum laude from the Northwestern University School of Law.
 During engineering and law school he programmed mainframe computers specializing in law related and university related computer applications.

 He is a registered patent attorney, a member of the bar of the Court of Appeals for the Federal Circuit, the Court of International Trade and numerous Federal District Courts and Courts of Appeals.
 He is a member of the American Bar Association, including sections on litigation, antitrust and intellectual property.

 He was an Adjunct Professor at the Northwestern University School of Law, teaching the Intellectual Property Course and the International Intellectual Property Seminar (with Professors D'Amato and Long); an Adjunct Professor at the Chicago-Kent College of Law, teaching the Patent Trial Advocacy Course; and served on the faculty of The John Marshall Law School, teaching the Intellectual Property Law Master Class, "Effective Advocacy for Itellectual Property Attorneys."